-As president, Cohn is responsible for The Atlantic's print, digital, live events, and consulting platforms.
-He was named to the job in 2014 after five years as editor of Atlantic Digital, where he built and managed teams at TheAtlantic.com, The Wire, andCityLab, and grew the digital audience ten-fold.
+Bob Cohn is the president of The Atlantic.
+He oversees the magazine's business and editorial teams on its principal platforms: print, digital, video, live events, and consulting.
+He was named to the job in 2014 after serving five years as editor of Atlantic Digital, where he built and managed teams at TheAtlantic.com, The Wire, and CityLab, growing TheAtlantic.com's audience ten-fold.

 A graduate of Stanford, Cohn has a masters degree in legal studies from Yale Law School.
-He lives outside of Washington, D.C., with his wife and two daughters, two dogs, and a cat.